 On November 5, The Next Generation of Scientists in Africa will be presented by professors Beaudry and Prozesky, with doctoral student Bassirou Diagne, at a workshop entitled “Partnership for impact: Investing in research, scholarship and innovations in Africa” in Abidjan, Côte d'Ivoire.
 Jointly hosted by South Africa’s National Research Foundation and IDRC, the workshop will bring African policymakers, researchers, private sector leaders, funding agencies, and universities together.

-The Next Generation of Scientists in Africa will be available in open access from Cape Town-based publisher African Minds as of November 6.
+The Next Generation of Scientists in Africa is available in open access from Cape Town-based publisher African Minds as of November 6.